Stone-ResearchLife/xMem/experiments/README.md

 ```

 ### Run Monte Carlo Experiment
+> [!NOTE]
+> The container may be likely crashed by SchedTune when running the Monte Carlo experiment
+> with a combination of large batch sizes (>900) and large models (RegNetX32GF, RegNetY32GF or ResNet152).
+> it leads to a non-zero exit code of container and no results generated.

 Execute the Monte Carlo experiment using the command below.
 This process may take days, depending on the total number of repetitions you want to run,
 which can be passed as an argument to the script with `-t`.